szg1/szg1/README.md

 - 👋 Hi, I’m @szg1
 - 👀 I’m interested in Penetration testing, Web development, Cryptography, and Microcontroller programming.
-- 📫 Reach me by email: szgergodev@gmail.com
+- 📫 Reach me by email: gergo.szabo@cyberhorizon.hu

 <!---
 szg1/szg1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.